Selection and Aggregation of Conformal Prediction Sets: Validity First Conformal Prediction

 It is worth pointing out a subtle aspect of Theorem~\ref{thm:empirical-oracle-inequality-general-VFCP} which stems from the definition of $\mbox{Width}(\cdot)$.
 In the case of density level sets, width of any prediction set is the Lebesgue measure and hence is independent of the data on which the prediction set is computed.
 In the fixed width regression context too, width of the prediction set under consideration is just a function of the prediction set.
 However, in general regression setting, width can depend on the data and not just on the prediction set.
-For example, in the conformalized quantile regression setting, recall from~\eqref{eq:width-x-cross-section} that the width is
+For example, in the conformalized quantile regression setting, recall from~\eqref{eq:width-x-cross-section} the width of $\widehat{C}_k$.
+Hence, the width of $\widehat{C}_{N,\alpha}^{\mathrm{VFCP}}$ is given by